matthewb66/bd_scan_yocto/README.md

 - OE initialization script (if not `oe-init-build-env`)
 - Yocto target name (default `core-image-sato`)
 - Yocto machine name (default `qemux86-64`)
-- Full path to the `license.manifest` file for the specific build of interest

 Run the command `bd_scan_yocto` without arguments to invoke the wizard to guide you through the required information and options.